7 Things to Know About the iPhone XR iOS 14.7.1 Update

-If your iPhone XR is currently running iOS 14.0.1, the iOS 14.1 installation should take less than 15 minutes to complete.
-If you’ll be moving up from iOS 13, you can expect it to take longer.
+If your iPhone XR is currently running iOS 14.7, the iOS 14.7.1 installation should take around nine minutes to complete.
+If you’re moving up from older software, it could take longer.

-We’ve been using iOS 14.1 on the iPhone XR for several days and the software is holding up really well thus far.
-We haven’t run into any major problems with it.
+We’ve been using iOS 14.7.1 on the iPhone XR for a few days now and the software is holding up well thus far.
+We haven’t run into any major problems.

-iOS 14.1 is fast, faster than iOS 13.
+iOS 14.7.1 is fast.
 Apps open up quickly, animations and transitions are crisp and fluid, and we haven’t noticed any real slowdown while moving around the operating system.

 Connectivity is strong.
 Wi-Fi and Bluetooth are working normally.
 Battery life is also solid at the moment.
 We haven’t seen any abnormal drain.

-As of right now, we recommend iOS 14.1 to most iPhone XR users.
-That said, if you’re having a good experience on iOS 14.0.1, iOS 14.0, or iOS 13, you might want to wait for more longterm feedback to arrive.
+As of right now, given what’s on board, we recommend iOS 14.7.1 to most iPhone XR users.
+That said, if you’re having a good experience on iOS 14.7 or older software, you might want to wait for more long-term feedback to arrive.